 The sculpting of the stromal bed inside the eye can be used to correct refractive errors.
 In other words, by reshaping the stromal bed you can remove the need for wearing glasses and reduce any disparity between the function of each eye.

 The problem with doing this was that the procedure was incredibly invasive and had to be done by opening a large incision in the eye’s tissue.
 However, the use of excimer lasers instead of scalpels for the sculpturing of stromal tissue was a revolutionary breakthrough.
 LASIK surgery matured enough to be commercially viable in 1990.
-Using a laser meant that the procedures could be undertaken with minimal or no physical incision.
+Using a laser corneal reconstruction meant that the procedures could be undertaken with minimal or no physical incision.
 This meant that patients were far less likely to suffer from blinding infections while they were healing.

 Small Incision Lenticule Extraction (or SMILE) is a further development of LASIK laser eye surgery.
 Essentially, the new procedure uses extremely accurate laser dissection to ‘carve’ a very thin lenticule from the stromal bed.
 There is minimal resculpting of the stroma involved – the surgeon just slightly thins the tissue.